DIY Decorative Tiles: Pinecone Christmas Crafts

 They are so sweet that I have a habit of pocketing a few and bringing them home.
 Recently, I used them to decorate some fall mason jars.
 This time I used Plaster of Paris to make some unique decorative pinecone tiles.

 These pinecone tree tiles look great on the mantle just as they are.
-It is also very easy to make them into a pinecone Christmas decoration by simply adding pom pom garlands to the trees.
+It is also very easy to make them into a pinecone Christmas nature decoration by simply adding pom pom garlands to the trees.

 I made 2 of these tiles.
 One I left natural and with the other I painted the pinecones green to make them more Christmassy!